gabriel-brunetti/gabriel-brunetti/README.md

 ## gabriel brunetti -- @gabriel-brunetti

 ## about
 <p align='justify'> hi!
 I'm Gabriel - a fullstack web developer, with a frontend focus.
-I've previously worked as a teacher at Digital House Brazil, where I've helped dozens of people enter and discover the joys of the coding universe, like I've did on the same school.<br>I'm alwyas into learning something new, EUIV + FIFA player, and a home studio producer. </p>
+Nowadays I'm working with news outlets, corporate websites and side projects as a freelancer.
+I've previously worked as a teacher at Digital House Brazil, where I've helped dozens of people enter and discover the joys of the coding universe, like I've did at the same school.<br>I'm always into learning something new, EUIV + FIFA player, and a home studio producer. </p>

 ## technologies
 talk to me about